On this page

 - Youth leisure

 Other themes of interest for the youth policy are employment, education, entrepreneurship and social-inclusion.
-However, in none of these fields the youth is not central and there are very few policy measures directly dedicated to young people, as presented in the following chapters.
+However, youth is not central in these fields and there are very few policy measures directly dedicated to young people, as presented in the following sections of Youth Wiki.

-For all these teams, as for the other in the Youth Strategy, the main information sources are the Youth Barometers commissioned by the Ministry every two years.
+For all these teams, as for the other in the Youth Strategy, the main information sources are the Youth Barometers that has been commissioned by the Ministry every two years between 2012 and 2020.

+There is no National Agency for Youth organised in Romania.
 In 2010 the National Agency for Youth and the National Agency for Youth and Sport merged and become the Ministry of Youth and Sports, as provided by the Government Ordinance on the measurements to reorganise some activities in the field of youth and sport no. 15/2010.
+In January 2022 the administration of the youth field was transferred to the Ministry of Family, Youth and Equal Opportunities.

-According to the Youth Strategy, the Ministry of Youth and Sports has to draft a monitoring and evaluation plan of the Strategy.
-However, such plan is not in place in December 2019.
-As a result, an evidence-based monitoring/assessment/evaluation of the implementation of the national Youth Strategy has not been conducted until December 2019.
+According to the Youth Strategy, the Ministry of Youth and Sports was responsible to draft a monitoring and evaluation plan of the Strategy.
+However, such plan was not drafted or aproved.
+As a result, an evidence-based monitoring/assessment/evaluation of the implementation of the national Youth Strategy has not been conducted until March 2022.
 An evaluation of the Ministry of Youth and Sports Programmes for Youth, including actions implementing the Youth Strategy have been commissioned in 2016 and published by the December 2016.

 Monitoring of projects and actions under the Ministry of Youth and Sports Programmes for Youth is only done from the financial/budget point of view.
-Records are not centralised for evaluation purposes, this practice creating difficulties for the subsequent evaluations, as experienced in 2016 when the prgrammes evaluation has been conducted.
-In the absence of a monitoring and evaluation plan of the Youth Strategy, all evaluations made until December 2019 by the Ministry of Youth and Sports are ad-hoc and not periodical.
-Moreover, the results of the only evaluation available have not been used for the design of future Youth Programmes, as their framework remained unchanged in 2017 and the following years.
+Records are not centralised for evaluation purposes.
+This practice creates difficulties for the subsequent evaluations, as experienced in 2016 when the programmes evaluation has been conducted.
+In the absence of a monitoring and evaluation plan of the Youth Strategy, all evaluations made until December 2021 by the Ministry of Youth and Sports are ad-hoc and not periodical.
+Moreover, the results of the only evaluation available have not been used for the design of future Youth Programmes, as their framework remained unchanged in 2017 and the following years compared to 2016 and the previous years.

-On the other hand, The Ministry of European Funds conducted evaluations regarding the European programmes targeting young people:
+On the other hand, The Ministry of European Investments and Programmes conducted evaluations regarding the European programmes targeting young people:

-- an evaluation report on the European Social Fund interventions targeting youth was commissioned by the in 2014 and delivered in 2015;
+- an evaluation report on the European Social Fund interventions targeting youth was commissioned in 2014 and delivered in 2015;

 - the first evaluation report on the Youth Employment Initiative implementation until the end of 2015 and lessons learned from European Social Fund projects targeting NEETs was commissioned by the in 2015 and delivered in 2016.
 The second evaluation report on the Youth Employment Initiative has been conducted and published in 2019.

-However, until December 2019 these reports where only used in programming and organising the implementation of the European Social Fund programme on human capital for the period 2014-2020 and for programming the future use of the European Social Fund 2021-2027, and not by other policy makers.
-The Ministry of Youth and Sports is not citing or quoting these reports when publishing decisions on policy activities, its annual programmes or its own projects.
+These reports where only used in programming and organising the implementation of the European Social Fund programme on human capital for the period 2014-2020 and for programming the future use of the European Social Fund 2021-2027, and not by other policy makers.
+The Ministry of Youth and Sports was not citing or quoting these reports when publishing decisions on policy activities, its annual programmes or its own projects until 2020.
 However, the reports have been used by the Ministry of Youth and Sports when planning new initiatives targeting young NEETs in 2020.

 The culture of monitoring and evaluation public policies is rather week in Romania.
-As a result, among the different policy fields relevant for the young people evaluations are only common for the European funded programmes supporting financial a policy or public project and in this case they are used for the programming of European Operational Programmes, rather than for the design of national policies.
+As a result, among the different policy fields relevant for the young people, evaluations are only common for the European funded programmes financially supporting a policy or public project and, in this case, they are used for the programming of European Operational Programmes, rather than for the design of national policies.